gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   Management Method related user messages are processed by the relevant entity.
 * SHOULD ensure that the local receive keys are installed before the peer installs the corresponding send keys.
-* MUST include the DTLS Key Management Parameter (including the parameter header and excluding the optional padding) as the sequence of bytes being sent and received over the network during the SCTP handshake in the key derivation to mitigate downgrade attacks.
+* MUST include in its key derivation the DTLS Key Management Parameter (including the parameter header and excluding the optional padding) as the sequence of bytes sent and received over the network during the SCTP handshake, to mitigate downgrade attacks.

 # Abstract API  {#abstract-api}